beejarah/ampliappdemo/arma_integration.md

 **Approach**: Scheduled Daily Token Refresh
 - Create a scheduled Tenderly action to refresh the JWT token
-- Run daily at a specific low-traffic time (e.g., 3:00 AM)
+- Run daily at 4:00 PM HST (Hawaii-Standard Time)
 - Store token in Tenderly secrets for use by other actions

 **Benefits**: